rbohling/AutoInstallBashScripts/README.md

 # AutoInstallBashScripts
 A bash script to install what I think are necessary applications.
-Thanks to Big Daddy Linux, Skrappjaw, and many others.

 ### Instructions
 1. Download bash script to a folder (ex: /Documents or /Downloads)